Woolworth (European retailer): History

-In 2005 the brand opened its 330th store in Germany.
+In 2005, the brand opened its 330th store in Germany.

 In October 2007, the British investment and consulting company Argyll Partners along with the US financial investor Cerberus Capital Management bought the company.

-On the 11th of April 2009, Woolworth GmbH board of directors voted to declare insolvency as the chain was squeezed between discounters and more specialist retailers.
+On 11 April 2009, the Woolworth GmbH board of directors voted to declare insolvency as the chain was squeezed between discounters and more specialist retailers.
 23 branches were taken over by the NKD store chain.
 By the end of August the Federal Cartel Office approved the acquisition of 71 Woolworth stores by the Schlecker retail chain.
 In September Woolworth started operating as 162 store chain down from 310.
 During the insolvency the Austrian branches were separated from the German chain in October and bought by bluO an Austrian financial investor, 9 of the 12 stores were later rebranded to Adler and the others closed.

-In 2010 Woolworth was sold to HH Holding a subsidiary of the Tengelmann Group (which owns KiK and OBI) and by July 1 the headquarters had moved from Frankfurt to Unna.
-By the end of 2011 the store number had risen to over 200.
+In May 2010, Woolworth was sold to HH Holding, a subsidiary of the Tengelmann Group (which owns KiK and OBI), and by 1 July the headquarters had moved from Frankfurt to Unna.
+By the end of 2011, the store number had risen to over 200.

-In February 2016 the chain opened its 300th branch in Dortmund city centre.
+In February 2016, the chain opened its 300th branch in Dortmund city centre.

-On Thursday October 31, the 400th store opened in Bielefeld, the store is 2,000 square meters in size and on opening day was very popular with at the 9am opening people rushed into the store and there were long queues.

-In September October 2020 the new headquarters opened in Unna located in the Unna/Kamen industrial park, it includes a distribution centre and is over 180,000 square meters, when it opened the complex had around 450 staff and will eventually have over 1,000 staff.

-Woolworth did not close any stores during the Covid-19 Pandemic and remained relatively unscathed and opened over 100 stores since the start of 2020.

-During Autumn 2021 the company started working with ImmoScout24 a real estate platform to help find spaces where new stores would do well.

-In October 2022 Woolworth announced that it sees potential for more than 1,000 locations in the medium term and announced that the chain would expand to Poland in May 2023, it was also stated that the chain had experienced immense financial growth and was becoming more popular due to the cost of living crisis.

-Sustainability

 Since 2016, Woolworth has stopped using environmentally harmful plastic shopping bags and instead uses reusable, PET and paper bags.
 During the opening of new stores and renovation of old stores new energy efficient LED lights are installed.
 The headquarters in Unna generates some of its own electricity and heat via a combined heat and power plant.
 Woolworth uses the principle of core activation to regulate temperature through the buildings.

+On 31 October 2019, the 400th store opened in Bielefeld.

+In September-October 2020, the new headquarters opened in Unna located in the Unna/Kamen industrial park, it includes a distribution centre, when it opened the complex had around 450 staff, and will eventually have over 1,000 staff.

+Woolworth did not close any stores during the Covid-19 Pandemic and remained relatively unscathed and opened over 100 stores since the start of 2020.

+During Autumn 2021, the company started working with ImmoScout24, a real estate platform, to help find spaces where new stores would work well.

+In October 2022, Woolworth announced that it sees potential for more than 1,000 locations in the medium term and announced that the chain would expand to Poland in May 2023, it was also stated that the chain had experienced immense financial growth and was becoming more popular due to the cost of living crisis.